Lee Sin Build Guide by tradtrad

 Flash is always taken lane or jungle or even mid, with 2 dashes he is hard to catch or evade but with 3, its impossible.
 As well as this you can use it to get inside your Resonating Strike range or to combo it with Dragon's Rage + Flash combo to catc hout unsuspecting carries.

-When you are fighting the enemy jungler or even considering it, take a glance at your minimap and see which lanes are pushed, depending on this, it will determine whos laner will turn up first.
+When you are fighting the enemy jungler or even considering it, take a glance at your minimap and see which lanes are pushed and have priority, depending on this, it will determine who's laner will turn up first.
 For example if mid is pushed to the enemies turret, your laner should come help first, if the enemy laner starts moving over it may be worth just leaving the trade.
 Which would be a misplay from both midlaners as the enemy midlaner is losing xp to help his jungler, and the ally midlaner would not come even though his lane is pushed.
 If your laner is pushed in and can't help consider just leaving as soon as you see the enemy laner go missing.
 This will avoid a lot of early deaths and flaming at ally laners; TRUST ME ON THIS ONE.

 -Shut down carries